China, India gain upper hand as potash cartel crumbles

 Chinese state-owned trading companies held urgent meetings on Wednesday to discuss the break-up, which comes just ahead of this year's contract negotiations expected in the next month.

-"This will up-end the market price ... it strengthens our hand in the next round of pricing talks," said Kong Xuan, investor relations officer at Sinofert, China's largest fertilizer distributor.
+"This will up-end the market price ... it strengthens our hand in the next round of pricing talks," said Kong Xuan, investor relations officer at Sinofert, China's largest fertiliser distributor.

 Potash prices could drop by as much as 25 percent this year, Uralkali said on Tuesday, to about $300 per tonne.